-5.1 Post-CDL Market
+4.1 Post-CDL Market

 After the program, startups fail or enter the market and their true final quality reveals.
-Different factors including the mentorship received during the program and their characteristics affect their post-program performance. $q_j^f$ is the final true quality of startup j which will be realized during the post-CDL market.
-I use logarithm of raised fund within 1 year after CDL as a measure of final quality or potential of success for each startup.
+Different factors including the mentorship received during the program and their characteristics affect their post-program performance. q_j^f is the final true quality of startup j which will be realized during the post-CDL market.
+I use logarithm of raised fund within 1 year after CDL as a measure of final quality or potential of success for each startup: $Q_j^f = exp(q_j^f)$.

-$$q_j^f = q{j1} + \omega_1 \cdot A_j + \omega_2 \cdot D_j + \epsilon_j \tag{4}$$ where $D_j = \sum_i \sum_t d{ijt}$ is the summation of all mentorship startup j has received during CDL. $d{ijt} \in 0,1$ is mentor i's mentorship decision about startup j at session t. $q{j1}$ is the true initial quality of startup j at the time of entering the CDL. $\omega_1$ captures the effect of implementing advice on the final quality. $\omega_2$ captures the effect of other mentorship benefits that are not captured in the advice implementation. $A_j = \sum_t a{jt}$ is the total number of advice startup j has implemented during the program.
+$$q_j^f = q{j1} + \omega_1 \cdot D_j + \omega_2 \cdot A_j + \epsilon_j \tag{5}$$ where $D_j = \sum_i \sum_t d{ijt}$ is the summation of all mentorship startup j has received during CDL. $d{ijt} \in 0, 1$ is mentor i's mentorship decision about startup j at session t. q{j1} is the true initial quality of startup j at the time of entering the CDL. ω_1 captures the effect of each mentorship on the true quality of startup and measures the value added of mentorship through quality improvement. $A_j = \sum_t a{jt}$ is the total number of advice startup j has implemented during the program.
 At each session, startup receives three objectives from mentors to accomplish until next session.
-The effort and implementation skills of startup determines the number of implemented advice that directly changes the final quality.
+The effort and implementation skills of startup determines the number of implemented advice that directly changes the final quality. ω_2 captures the effect of accomplishing these tasks on the final quality.

-$\epsilon$ : the unobservable term $\epsilon_j$ represents the random shocks or unobserved factors that affect the latent variable $q_j^f$ and subsequently the final output $Q_j^f$ .
-Specifically, $\epsilon_j$ captures the unobserved heterogeneity among different startups.
+ε : the unobservable term ε_j represents the random shocks or unobserved factors that affect the latent variable q_j^f and subsequently the final output Q_j^f .
+Specifically, ε_j captures the unobserved heterogeneity among different startups.
 These could be factors such as varying levels of effort, engagement, motivation, or external influences that are not directly measured in the model.
-Economically, $\epsilon{jt}$ can be interpreted as representing the startups' effort in improving their projects, as well as other forces that contribute to changes in quality.
+Economically, ε{jt} can be interpreted as representing the startups' effort in improving their projects, as well as other forces that contribute to changes in quality.
 These forces could include external factors such as market conditions, regulatory changes, or technological advancements that are not directly measured in the model.
-In the current version of the model, $\epsilon_j$ is considered an exogenous variable which is not influenced by the dynamic quality accumulation process itself.
+In the current version of the model, ε_j is considered an exogenous variable which is not influenced by the dynamic quality accumulation process itself.
 This assumption helps simplify the model and focus on the impact of the mentorship and implemented advice on quality accumulation.
-Endogeneity can arise if: $E(D_j \cdot \epsilon_j) \neq 0$ of mentorship and advice implementation.